The role of stacking and strain in mean-field magnetic moments of multilayer graphene: Simultaneous uniaxial strain and compression

 \section{Simultaneous uniaxial strain and compression}

-In \cite{abc_hse} and \cite{aba_hse} the effect of different geometries was not studied.
+In~\cite{abc_hse} and~\cite{aba_hse} the effect of different geometries was not studied.
 In accordance with this we fixed the lattice parameters.
 With these settings the TB+U model could not reproduce the absence of magnetism in 3, 4 and 7 layer ABA graphene.
 Calculation incorporating both uniaxial strain and interlayer compression (Fig.~\ref{fig:xz_heatmap}) show that for a large set of possible lattice parameters the magnetic moments are negligibly small or zero for the ABA 3 layer graphene.
 The same effect occurs in 5 layer ABA but for a much smaller set of lattice parameters.
 Meanwhile the magnetism is robust for both ABC multilayers.
-Therefore an explanation for the absence of magnetism in the 3,4 and 7 layer ABA systems in \cite{aba_hse} is the selected values of the lattice parameters.
+Therefore an explanation for the absence of magnetism in the 3,4 and 7 layer ABA systems in~\cite{aba_hse} is the selected values of the lattice parameters.
+Finally, we emphasize a limitation of the present approach: our TB+$U$ model employs a single on-site (purely local) effective Hubbard parameter $U$ within a mean-field treatment.
+This neglects nonlocal Coulomb interaction terms (e.g., intersite interactions) and the screening/environment dependence of the effective interaction.
+Such beyond-local effects are expected to be most relevant when the system is close to the critical point and the magnetic moments are extremely small, as in ABA trilayer/tetralayer/heptalayer.